Cross-Country-Klaebo targets history, Pellegrino carries home hopes

 Diggins' toughest challenger could be Sweden's Moa Ilar, who sits second in both the overall and distance World Cup standings.

-The 28-year-old is enjoying a breakout season and has emerged as a serious force as Sweden once again prepares for an Olympic showdown with neighbours and arch-rivals Norway.
+The 28-year-old is enjoying a breakout season and has emerged as a serious force as Sweden once again prepare for an Olympic showdown with neighbours and arch-rivals Norway.

 Maja Dahlqvist, who won two silver medals at the 2022 Games, is another powerhouse in the Swedish team.